This post may contain affiliate links. Read the full disclosure

 Day two was a big one so we left Torquay early morning, stopping first for a quick look at Urquhart Bluff South Beach, then onwards to Aireys Inlet.

-Aireys Inlet is a beautiful spot and a must-stop on the Great Ocean Road if you grew up in the 90s like we did!
-It is home to Split Point Lighthouse – the exact lighthouse that Aussie tv show Round The Twist was filmed in!
+Aireys Inlet is a beautiful spot and a must-stop on the Great Ocean Road if you grew up in the 90s as we did!
+It is home to Split Point Lighthouse – the exact lighthouse that the Aussie tv show Round The Twist was filmed in!